SohamMajithia/Early-Alzheimers-Detetcion-using-speech/README.md

 📌 **Dataset is not uploaded** due to size, but **it can be recreated fully from the notebook.**
     A public dataset was not availbale that could help me detect early alzheimers from speech , so I made my own .
+In the entire project the alzheimers-like audios are denoted as AD , and normal speech audio are denoted as (Cognitively normal) CN
 ---

 ### 2️⃣ Feature Engineering